 The Battle of Smârdan took place in 1878.
 Jan 10, 1878.

-Who won the Battle of Smârdan?
+What was the outcome of the Battle of Smârdan?

 The Romania were victorious against the Ottoman Empire.